 - Unusual storms with strong winds, heavy snow/ice

 - Winds or snow from prevailing direction

 - Weak branch attachment

 - Decay/loss of structure

 - Crown decline or root decline

-- Diseases associated with either:

-- Excessive end weight on branches

-- Excessive root loss or defects
+- Diseases associated with either: excessive end weight on branches or excessive root loss or defects

-- Leaning trees
+- Leaning trees and tree integrity failure

-- Cracks

 There are many considerations when deciding to remove a tree.
-First, the City Forester's recommendations will be considered.
+First, the city forester's recommendations will be considered.
 Next, influences such as site conditions and weather, which affect the likelihood of failure, are considered.
 These conditions include: